Robin and I left the Days Inn in Shrewsbury and headed south to Grafton, our first brief stop of the day.Grafton and Upton Railroad Details

-Robin Bowers is in Rhode Island, another new state for him.
-We returned west to the Interstate 395 to US 6 into Willimantic and our next stop.About the Museum
+Robin Bowers is in Rhode Island.
+We returned west to Interstate 395 to US 6 into Willimantic, our next stop.About the Museum

 Visitors can receive a guided tour of the museum and kids of all ages can operate a replica 1850's-style pump car along a section of rail that once was part of the New Haven Railroad's "Air Line".